 The purpose of the Committee is to assist the Board in fulfilling its responsibilities to the Company and its shareholders relating to the accounting and financial reporting process, the audits of the Company’s financial statements and the Company’s compliance with legal and regulatory requirements.
 To that end, the Committee will oversee management’s processes and activities relating to:

 - maintaining the reliability and integrity of the Company’s accounting policies, financial reporting practices and financial statements;

 - the independent auditor’s qualifications and independence;

 - the performance of the Company’s internal audit function and independent auditor; and

 - confirming compliance with Bermuda and U.S. Federal laws and regulations, and the requirements of any stock exchange or quotation system on which the Company’s securities may be listed.

 2. Committee Membership

-The Audit Committee will consist of no fewer than three members.
-The Audit Committee will be composed of directors who satisfy the independence, experience and financial expertise requirements set forth in the Corporate Governance Rules of The NASDAQ Stock Market, Inc., Section 10A of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), including the rules and regulations promulgated thereunder, and all other applicable legal and regulatory requirements.
-In addition, at least one member of the Audit Committee will have past employment experience in finance or accounting, requisite professional certification in accounting, or other comparable experience or background which results in the individual’s financial sophistication, including a current or past position as a chief executive or financial officer or other senior officer with financial oversight responsibilities.
-The Board may, in its discretion, determine that one or more members of the Audit Committee are “financial experts” as defined by the Commission.
+The Committee will consist of no fewer than three members (the “Committee Members”).
+The Committee will be composed of directors who satisfy the independence, experience and financial expertise requirements set forth in the Corporate Governance Rules of The Nasdaq Stock Market, Section 10A of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), including the rules and regulations promulgated thereunder, and all other applicable legal and regulatory requirements.
+In addition, at least one member of the Committee shall meet the definition of “audit committee financial expert” as set forth in Rule 407 of Regulation S-K. The Board may, in its discretion, determine that one or more Committee Members are “financial experts” as defined by the Securities and Exchange Commission (“SEC”).

 3. Meetings; Executive Sessions